split-brain/funstructor/doc/help.md

      width="251"
 	 height="171" />

 The same goal for opponent, but it has another piece of clojure code.
 You don't know each other goals.
-Instead of programming, where you type characters, in thi game you **play cards** to make code.
+Instead of programming, where you type characters, in this game you **play cards** to make code.

 <img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/tutorial/your_cards.png"
      width="600"